techidaily/site-games-able/source/_posts/dive-into-new-realms-shifting-from-minecraft-bedrock-to-java-network-using-geysermc.md

  Image Credit: Jhet Borja/MUO

  You’ve probably been disappointed to find out that you and your friend aren’t playing the same editions of Minecraft and can’t play together.
-While there are plenty of[other ways to play Minecraft with friends](https://www.makeuseof.com/how-to-play-minecraft-with-friends/) , crossplay between Java and Bedrock isn't something that comes up often.
+While there are plenty of [other ways to play Minecraft with friends](https://www.makeuseof.com/how-to-play-minecraft-with-friends/) , crossplay between Java and Bedrock isn't something that comes up often.

  This is because the Minecraft Java and Bedrock editions aren’t written in the same programming language.
 Minecraft Bedrock Edition is written in C++ while the Java Edition is written in Java, as its name suggests.